 Sportmix Wholesomes Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Sportmix Wholesomes Grain Free product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Sportmix Wholesomes Grain Free product line includes three dry dog foods.

 Sportmix Wholesomes Beef Meal and Chickpeas was selected to represent the other products in the line for this review.